-The Ballina Commercial Centres and Employment Lands Strategy (Hill PDA2019) estimates a requirement for the expansion of employment land uses over the next 20 to 25 year period to meet local job demands.
-The predicted demand for employment land includes:
+The Ballina Commercial Centres and Employment Lands Strategy 2019 (Hill PDA) forecasts demand and supply of commercial and industrial land within Ballina Shire to 2041.

+The forecast demand for commercial and industrial space / land includes:

-- 49,000m2 of additional retail space,
+- 48,500m of additional retail space,

-- 37,000m2 of additional office space, and
+- 37,000m of additional office space, and

 - Up to 50ha of additional industrial zoned land.
-The bulk of which is envisaged to be located in Lennox Head and Southern Cross Industrial Estate.